f5devcentral/f5-automation-labs/docs/class2/module3/lab2.rst

 Task 3 - Execute the second f5-newman-wrapper file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-#. ``f5-newman-build-2`` contains calls to add pool members to the Framework of the Application Service above, this is done in dependently of the build, to show staging as a possible use case.
+1. ``f5-newman-build-2`` contains calls to add pool members to the Framework of the Application Service above, this is done independently of the build, to show staging as a possible use case.

 Execute: ``f5-newman-wrapper f5-newman-build-2``